pexfi-eth/frontend/README.md

 ## 1. Overview & Vision

-Most of today’s crypto trading happens on centralized exchanges (CEXes).
+Today’s crypto trading happens on centralized exchanges (CEXes).
 These platforms act like traditional banks — freezing accounts, demanding sensitive documents, blocking users by country, and enforcing heavy regulations.
 They control who can access crypto and when, turning a borderless tool into a gated system.

 **PEXFI exists to fix that.**